Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/plain-html-starter-with-tailwind-css.md

 npm init -y
 ```

-> Note: The -y flag will say yes to all questions in there.
+> Note: The -y flag will say yes to all questions.

 Now let's add Tailwind from the npm package.